-A well-publicized project, supported by public funds, tried to power a car by a strictly mechanical flywheel in a vacuum container with gears, and a shaft brought out through a rotary seal.
-Unacceptable bearing and gear failures, vacuum loss, spin-down (mechanical equivalent of self-discharge) -- and explosion -- should have been foreseen by promoters or those who authorized funding, as several engineers outside these organizations had tried to explain to them physics they ignored.
+A well-publicized project, supported by California's CEC with public funds, tried to power a car by a strictly mechanical flywheel in a vacuum container with gears, and a shaft brought out through a rotary seal.
+Unacceptable bearing and gear failures, vacuum loss, spin-down (mechanical equivalent of self-discharge) -- and explosion -- should have been foreseen by promoters or those who authorized public funding.
+Several engineers outside these organizations had tried to explain relevant physics to them that they ignored.

 The flywheel company's founder and that project's sponsors, who claimed the flywheel could not explode because its fiber-glass rim would disintegrate into fluff and powder, did not disclose results of a rim disintegration test past maximum rated speed.

 More recently, several onboard flywheel battery projects have been funded.
 Their promoters say they can power EVs, but performance to date and reasonable engineering studies contradict that.
 Their predictions, about how magnetic bearings will solve their mechanical bearing failures, serious heating, and power loss are not based on sound engineering.
 Any serious analysis indicates that these projects will not result in safe or practical onboard EV power, for the following reasons:

 At this time, despite major battery and fuel-cell